Motion-Aware Transformer for Multi-Object Tracking: Proposed Approach

 where \(B\) is the batch size, \(N_{\text{trk}}\) is the number of trackers per batch, and \(N\) denotes the total number of trackers. \(\tilde{Y}_{\text{bbox}}\) and \(Y_{\text{bbox}}\) represent the predicted and ground-truth bounding boxes, respectively.

-We deliberately adopt L1 loss instead of IoU-based alternatives (e.g., GIoU or DIoU) for two reasons.
-First, L1 loss directly penalizes deviations in both position and scale, which is crucial for synchronizing feature and positional embeddings.
-On the other hand, L1 has been empirically observed in DETR-family models to provide smoother optimization and more reliable convergence.
+We deliberately adopt L1 loss instead of IoU-based alternatives (e.g., GIoU or DIoU) for follow reasons.
+First, trajectory supervision must remain stable even when boxes have little or no overlap across frames (e.g., during fast motion or occlusion).
+Second, L1 loss directly penalizes deviations in both position and scale, which is crucial for synchronizing feature and positional embeddings.
 By predicting and updating the full bounding box representation under this loss, we ensure that track queries remain consistent in both feature and positional spaces, preventing the Decoder from confusing trajectories across objects.